ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 There are two ways to launch the workflow using Rocoto: (1) with the ``launch_FV3LAM_wflow.sh`` script, and (2) manually calling the ``rocotorun`` command.
 Moreover, you can run the workflow separately using stand-alone scripts.

+NOTE DOM 20220227 need to tell the user to define EXPTDIR

 Launch with the ``launch_FV3LAM_wflow.sh`` script
 -------------------------------------------------